 Fax: 902 428-2037

-For you information, this catalogue contains previously approved positions listed by county.
+For your information, this catalogue contains approved positions listed by county.

 - Co-op Coordinator Contact List (if you intend to hire a co-op student)

 - Electronic Funds Transfer (Direct Deposit) Form (PDF)

 - LaMPSS User Guide

 - Advance Request Form (PDF) (optional)